 Application review criteria and 2nd phase review for finalists:

-- Cover letter from the applicant simply indicating the metadata associated with the award application (abstract to be considered, individuals providing letters etc.).
-Including this information in the body of an email accompanying additional documentation for the award is sufficient.
+- Cover letter from the applicant simply indicating the metadata associated with the award application (abstract to be considered, individuals providing letters etc.)

 - Copy of the submitted abstract (including relevant abstract identifier #s obtained during the submission process)